 We observe and enforce prudent Safe Stay practices for staff and guests alike:

 - No-Contact booking, check-in, check-out.
 Credit cards only – no cash.
 No paper/credit cards/etc. pass between staff and guests.
 You tell us when you arrive, then we run your card and email you a receipt.

 - We all know by now that the primary benefit of masks is to protect others from catching our virus.
-Many businesses now require both customers and staff to wear masks.
 We will wear masks to help protect you, our guests, and our team members, anytime we are close together.
 You wearing a mask will help protect other guests and our staff.

 - RV sites have our regular limit of 7 guests sleeping there.
-We recommend you have only family members in your site.
-You may invite others to your site, with a limit of 10 people in your site at any time, but please practice social distancing and/or wear masks per the Governor's orders, when you have non-family members in your site.
+You may invite Day Guests to your site, and we encourage you to practice social distancing and/or wear masks when you have non-family members in your site.
 (Please consider holding gatherings on the beach, where more safe social distancing is possible, and moving air reduces risk of transmission.)

 One of our core values is respect for others and concern for the well-being of others.
 We invite you to join us in supporting our Safe Stay practices and look forward to welcoming you.

 We choose not to risk the health of our guests and dedicated team members, just to make a buck.
 And we don’t want to make customers uncomfortable, just for the sake of filling more spaces.
 We respect those with different views.
 So we say, in good cheer and respectfully, if our safe-conduct policies are in any way uncomfortable for you, please schedule your visit when we are able to remove these precautions, and then come join us for more fun times.
 We appreciate your cooperation.
 (Check for policy changes on this page.)